Digix Gold Token (DGX) Trading 5.8% Lower Over Last Week

-Digix Gold Token (DGX) traded 1.9% lower against the U.S. dollar during the twenty-four hour period ending at 18:00 PM Eastern on October 3rd.
-Over the last week, Digix Gold Token has traded 5.8% lower against the U.S. dollar.
-Digix Gold Token has a total market capitalization of $2.31 million and $22.00 worth of Digix Gold Token was traded on exchanges in the last 24 hours.
-One Digix Gold Token coin can now be bought for approximately $42.37 or 0.00216321 BTC on cryptocurrency exchanges.
+Digix Gold Token (DGX) traded 1.9% lower against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on October 3rd.
+One Digix Gold Token coin can currently be purchased for $42.37 or 0.00216321 BTC on major exchanges.
+Over the last week, Digix Gold Token has traded down 5.8% against the U.S. dollar.
+Digix Gold Token has a market cap of $2.31 million and approximately $22.00 worth of Digix Gold Token was traded on exchanges in the last 24 hours.

 - BITCOIN ADDITIONAL (BTCA) traded 1.8% higher against the dollar and now trades at $19,568.22 or 0.99950156 BTC.